Kenner-G/multicraft-installer-custom-centos-7/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------
 Instructions Step 1

-1. Conect to your ftp server.
+1. Connect to your ftp server.
 2. Upload the script to the server /root directory.
 4. Open putty ssh conection to your server.
 5. Change the script file permition with this command. chmod 777 /root/mc-installer.sh